junxit/us-congress-bills-115/metadata.md

 - 2017-10-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 2 (Roll no. 581). (text: CR H8099-8100)
 - 2017-10-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 2 (Roll no. 581).(text: CR H8099-8100)
 - 2017-10-24 — The title of the measure was amended.
 Agreed to without objection.
+- 2017-10-25 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.